-Avery, who maintains that pre-planted internal explosives were used in New York in 9-11, explained to AFP, “Now the Republican Liberty Caucus backing Ron Paul is finally looking at this, which is like saying, ‘Ron, it’s time to come out on 9-11.’”
+Avery, who maintains that pre-planted internal explosives were used in New York in 9-11, explained to AMERICAN FREE PRESS, “Now the Republican Liberty Caucus backing Ron Paul is finally looking at this, which is like saying, ‘Ron, it’s time to come out on 9-11.’”

 Thus, the Austin debate was seen by some as a potential turning point in a stifling political atmosphere, where political parties and candidates would rather avoid troubling questions about 9-11.

 Among political candidates, 9-11 has been a tough issue.
-Debra Medina, a volunteer in Rep. Ron Paul’s 2008 presidential campaign, in 2010 challenged Texas Gov. Rick Perry during his re-election bid and was neutralized with surprise 9-11 questions on radio from Fox News “presstitute” Glenn Beck, which made her quit.
-And while Rep. Paul of Texas often says that armed pilots could have prevented the supposed 9-11 skyjackings, he still will not fully challenge the official 9-11 story.
+Debra Medina, a volunteer in Paul’s 2008 presidential campaign, in 2010 challenged Texas Governor Rick Perry during his re-election bid and was neutralized with surprise 9-11 questions on radio from Fox News “presstitute” Glenn Beck, which made her quit.
+And while Paul often says that armed pilots could have prevented the supposed 9-11 skyjackings, he still will not fully challenge the official 9-11 story.

 Significantly, the CTRLC’s national president, Dave Nalle, attended the Austin debate.
 He’s skeptical of Avery’s 9-11 views, but he at least sanctioned the debate so members could make up their own minds.